 It also didn't help that, as the Austrians tramped into Bavaria, they brought with them wagonloads of obsolete, Imperial paper money with which to "pay" for their supply requisitions from Bavarian farmers.
-The Bavarians, fully aware that Austria had recently devalued its currency and introduced a new paper currency, were insulted that the Austrians were trying to pull one over on them and rejected the offers of payment with the worthless, old notes.
+The Bavarians, fully aware that Austria had recently devalued its currency and introduced a new edition of paper currency, were insulted that the Austrians were trying to pull one over on them and rejected the offers of payment with the worthless, old notes.
 So the Austrians just took what they wanted, something armies had been doing in Central Europe for centuries.
 It tended not to endear them to their new hosts.

 By contrast, Napoleon had been careful that when his army moved, his commissary officers paid with hard currency and set up depots along the line of march to minimize looting and to free his troops from long wagon trains.
 Even when his corps moved faster than the supply officers, at this stage of the Napoleonic Wars, the French troops were still seen more as liberators than conquerors.
 That changed, of course, over the years, but in 1805, the moral authority of the French Revolution went a lot farther with the locals, not just because of the French proletarian ideology but because they behaved better than the Coalition troops.
 Not a high bar, admittedly.

-But what Ferdinand feared is exactly what happened.
+And what Ferdinand feared is exactly what happened.
 Napoleon correctly gambled (based on his spies in Berlin) that King Frederick William III of Prussia would whine about these kids cutting across his lawn, but would do nothing about it (at least not until 1806).
-So he had the great mass of the Grande Armée make a vast end run around the Austrians, crashing right through neutral Anspach, and come down like a hurricane on Mack's rear, cutting him off from Austria and the oncoming Russians.
+So the Emperor had the great mass of the Grande Armée make a vast end run around the Austrians, crashing right through neutral Anspach, and come down like a hurricane on Mack's rear, cutting him off from Austria and the oncoming Russians.

 To further fix Mack's attention westward and not north, Napoleon had had his cavalry commander (and brother-in-law), Joachim Murat, make a lot of theatrical racket in the Black Forest, and to screen the actual enveloping movement of the quarter million men to the north.
 It worked.
 The Unfortunate One didn't realize what was happening until it was too late.

-Is This Snow?
+Is this snow?
 In October?General Mack was a practitioner of 18th century warfare.
 That meant that when the weather got bad, gentlemen didn't make war.
 But the weather in October 1805 had gotten bad.
 Early.
 In fact, it had been sleeting and even snowing since the 8th.
 Of course we forget, in studying military history, that the period roughly between the mid 16th century and the mid 19th century has been known to climate historians as the Little Ice Age.
 Average global temperatures were, during these three hundred years, a few degrees colder than they are now and winters started earlier and lasted longer (see Mollwitz on this blog).
 So snow was apparently normal in Central Europe this time of year.
 Even some contemporary paintings about the campaign reveal the snow (see the Gauterot, below).

 This, however, did not deter the French.
-They weren't obeying the rules 18th century warfare.
+They weren't obeying the rules of 18th century warfare.
 And they were no gentlemen.
 They were coming on like a fine summer day (which it had probably been not a month before).
 They also had more and stronger horses than the Austrians, which allowed them to move their guns faster and farther, even in the bad weather.